kintone/mcp-server/README_en.md

 ## Privacy

 This MCP server connects to the Kintone REST API.
-Please review our [PRIVACY.md](./PRIVACY.md) for information about the applicable privacy policies.
+Please see our [Privacy Policy Reference](./PRIVACY.md) for details about the applicable privacy policies.

 ## License